 Wayan Suriada (Bali from Within) is our guide in the beautiful region of Sidemen.
 Wayan grew up in Sidemen and is the head of the local tourism board, which is dedicated to promoting ecologically sound tourism.
 He has a deep knowledge of Balinese culture and history and a great sense of humor, and he speaks fluent English.
 Wayan and his wife Barbara, a native of the Netherlands, created their guest hotel, Darmada Bali, in ways that truly exemplify care for the planet and the community.

 Nyoman “Mangkok” Sutarya (Bali from Within) guides us in Munduk, where his family has lived for more than four hundred years.
 Mangkok is an artist, farmer, community leader, and student of religion, and he is cataloguing the indigenous plants of north Bali with the help of village elders.
-He is married and has two young children.
+He is married and has two children.